dannysmith/dannyis-jekyll/_posts/2020-04-07-website-redesign-iv.md

 #### danny.is/writing

-My writing.
+An index of my writing.
 This will definitely include my writing on this site, but I might also include stuff I write elsewhere.

 #### danny.is/reading